-6. A candidate who has passed the M. A. Examination of the University inany subject shall be allowed to present himself for the M.A.
-Examination in qny, one or more of successful will be given a certificate to that effect.
+A candidate who has passed the M. A. Examination of the University inany subject shall be allowed to present himself for the M.A.
+Examination in qny, one or more of the optional papers in tha1 subject not taken by him at the said examination and is successful will be given a certificate to that effect.